 Returning a Bike:

+Bikes must be returned within a maximum of 8 hours.
 Once you have finished using the bike, return it to the original location where you signed it out.
 Make sure to secure the bike to the rack with the U-lock, replace the key, and end the rental in the Movatic app.
 Enjoy the rest of your day!

 WPI and the Gompei's Gears Bike Share team take bicycle safety very seriously, and require that our riders do so as well.
 Below is a short safety video, as well as a list of the most important rules of the road that all cyclists should be aware of.
 Please carefully review this information before participating in the Bike Share!
 Information is also available as part of our registration and liability process.
 The Bike Share Team thanks you for taking your safety seriously, and understanding the risks and rules associated with bicycling and participating in the Gompei's Gears program.